CrazyKitty357/VRtheater/readme.md

 # VRtheater

 this is a little project I was working on for 2 days to teach me some stuff about godot 4
+fun fact: I started making this during [LCOLONQ's](https://twitch.tv/lcolonq) stream.

 ## PREREQUISITES